 So far there is only one 8K TV to buy and it is pretty epic.
 However, now Samsung has muscled open the door, there’s no putting this genie back in the bottle.
 Good mixed metaphor, huh?
 CES 2019 is awash with 8K and we’ll bring you the highlights of the ultra ultra HD revolution, in 8K (if you have an 8K monitor).

 Though the world is only just getting to grips with the best 4K TVs, you can't stop the march of progress.
-8K TVs will be on-sale by the end of the year, and they make Ultra HD look like old hat.
+8K TVs are on-sale now, or at least one Samsung one is, and they make Ultra HD look like old hat.
 However, what does this move to 8K actually mean in practice?
 Here's your primer on what you need to know about the most advanced TV technology so far…

 8K: what resolution is it?

 A normal 8K TV will have a resolution of 7680x4320.
 Just as 4K TVs packed in four times the amount of pixels as Full HD TVs, 8K quadruples the resolution of Ultra HD.